maartenbode/open-in-phpstorm/README.md

 ## Requirements

 - Visual Studio Code or Cursor
-- PhpStorm installed on your system
+- PhpStorm and/or PyCharm Community Edition installed on your system

 ## Installation

 1. Install the extension from the VS Code Marketplace
-2. Ensure PhpStorm is installed on your system
+2. Ensure your preferred IDEs are installed on your system
-3. (Optional) Configure the extension settings if PhpStorm is installed in a non-standard location

 ## Usage

-There are several ways to open files in PhpStorm:
+There are several ways to open files in your preferred IDE:

-1. Right-click on a file or folder in the VS Code/Cursor file explorer and select "Open in PhpStorm"
+1. Right-click on a file or folder in the VS Code/Cursor file explorer and select "Open in PhpStorm" or "Open in PyCharm Community Edition"
-2. Use the command palette (Cmd/Ctrl + Shift + P) and search for "Open in PhpStorm"
+2. Use the command palette (Cmd/Ctrl + Shift + P) and search for "Open in PhpStorm" or "Open in PyCharm Community Edition"
 3. Use the keyboard shortcut (configurable in VS Code settings)

+## Configuration

+The extension is configured to open the following file types in each IDE:

+- PhpStorm: `.php`, `.ts`, `.tsx`, `.js`, `.jsx`
+- PyCharm Community Edition: `.py`

+You can modify these mappings in the VS Code settings under "IDE Integration".

 ## Contributing